Attorney for Commercial Drivers (CDL)

 When a CDL Driver is Arrested for DUI

-- operating a commercial motor vehicle who refused to submit to a breath, blood or urine test authorized in Florida Statute Section 322.63 when NO citation is issued for a DUI violation under 316.193 (in other words the driver’s normal faculties were not impaired and the driver did not blow over the legal limit of 0.08).
+- operating a commercial motor vehicle who refused to submit to a breath, blood, or urine test authorized in Florida Statute Section 322.63 when NO citation is issued for a DUI violation under 316.193 (in other words, the driver’s normal faculties were not impaired and the driver did not blow over the legal limit of 0.08).
 Then the notice may be issued together with a citation for a violation of Florida Statute 322.62.

 In those cases, the arresting officer is told to file three documents with the hearing offices of the Department of Highway Safety and Motor Vehicles, Division of Driver Licenses, and Bureau of Administrative Reviews:

-- Driver’s license, if surrendered.
+- The driver’s license, if surrendered.

 In these cases involving a refusal to submit to chemical testing, the issue at the formal review hearing is whether: